FrancescaPeru/project-site/report.md

 After reviewing the results and knowing that the _Basilica di Santo Stefano_ is a complex of churches, we noticed that there is no entity representing the Santo Stefano complex as a whole, but the various churches that form the Basilica are listed separately.

+#### SUGGESTION:

-* SUGGESTION: To enrich ArCo, it would be useful to add a single entity that represents the entire complex with its own IRI and to link it to the corresponding entity on DBpedia (https://dbpedia.org/resource/Santo_Stefano,_Bologna) by using the property owl:sameAs.
+To enrich ArCo, it would be useful to add a single entity that represents the entire complex with its own IRI and to link it to the corresponding entity on DBpedia (https://dbpedia.org/resource/Santo_Stefano,_Bologna) by using the property owl:sameAs.

+### Step 4

+Among the churches in Piazza Santo Stefano that form part of the Basilica, we choose _Chiesa del Crocifisso_, and by analyzing its RDF page, we noticed that among the missing information there is the saint to whom it is dedicated.

+We asked the LLMs to find the saint to whom the Chiesa del Crocifisso is dedicated with the zeroshot prompting technique.
+According to our investigations, we discovered that it is dedicated to San Giovanni Battista.
+* Question: To whom is dedicated Chiesa del Crocifisso in Piazza Santo Stefano in Bologna?

+INSERT FOTO

+Result: Gemini answered correctly with “San Giovanni Battista” while both Mistral and ChatGpt provided wrong answers.

 #### Header 4